Review | ‘Monster Hunter Rise’ is the most ambitious Nintendo Switch game in a long time

-“Monster Hunter Rise” is an original, made-for-Switch Capcom title that shatters expectations of what to expect.
+“Monster Hunter Rise” is an original, made-for-Switch Capcom title that shatters expectations.
 For all intents and purposes, it’s an even bigger experience than “Monster Hunter World” on PC and other consoles.
 This is grand news for any hunters who joined the bandwagon with “World,” currently Capcom’s best-selling title of all time, bigger than its “Resident Evil” or “Street Fighter” series.

 This is achieved through Capcom lowering texture details and environmental asset fidelity for much of the hunting grounds, which seem to be larger than any found in “Monster Hunter World.”
 But the game retains much of the luxurious animation work and streamlined action that elevated the series beyond its niche core audience.
 Also, you get a customizable dog that you can ride, along with the series-standard cat warriors called Palico.